-Transparencies can be run from any tray.
+Transparencies can be run from any tray yielding a 30 page per minute output.
 For more information on loading transparencies, refer to the Operator's Manual.
 Use only the recommended Xerox transparencies to ensure optimum image quality and transmission efficiencies when projected.
 Overhead Projector (OHP) sizes are limited to 8.5"x11" in the US, and A4 in Europe.
 For best results use transparency 3R5765 (US/Canada) and 3R93179 (Europe).